thomjur/home_page/projects.md

 	</a>
 </p>

-<h3>A01 Tafsir Web Corpus</h3>
+<h3>Tafsir Web Corpus</h3>
 <p class="project-teaser">
-	The <em>A01 Tafsir Web Corpus</em> brings together one of the most extensive curated digital collections of Qurʾanic exegesis available today.
+	Developed within the A01 project in the CRC 1475 "Metaphors of Religion" (<a href="https://sfb1475.ruhr-uni-bochum.de/en/subprojects/crc1475a01/" target="_blank">Link</a>), the <em>Tafsir Web Corpus</em> brings together one of the most extensive curated digital collections of Qurʾanic exegesis available today.
 It comprises: (1) 80 Arabic Tafsir works digitized and originally published by the Royal Aal al-Bayt Institute on <a href="https://altafsir.com" target="_blank">Altafsir.com</a>, the Qurʾan in TEI-XML (Corpus Coranicum), and Jalal al-Din Rumi’s Persian Masnavi, also in TEI-XML (see also <a href="https://sfb1475.ruhr-uni-bochum.de/en/research/sections/section-a-the-domain-of-the-physical/a01-corpus-description/" target="_blank">the official corpus description</a>).
 The web application allows to annotate metadata, download and filter specific text bundles, comment and discuss texts, and much more.
 It was developed using Svelte/JavaScript and Go.
 </p>

 <p class="project-teaser-link">